alligrader/legacy-gradebook-backend/roadmap.md

 # TODO Issue Tracker

+- [ ] Use the new Docker image on Wercker

+- [ ] Secure the Docker image so that the container is executed with the right user with the right permissions

+- [ ] Add `go vet`, `golint`, and race detection (`-race`) to the CI

-- [ ] Make a custom vagrant box and docker container for our base dependencies
+- [ ] Make a custom Vagrant box with packer to speed up boot time

-- [ ] get wercker to work

 - [ ] Clean up wercker so that it's actually useful